“The most powerful relationship you will ever have is the relationship with yourself.” ~ Steve Maraboli

 So say no when it’s right to do so.
 You won’t regret it later.

-7. Have a magical word.
+7. Strengthen your relationship with yourself by having a magical word.

 Have a little statement or reminder that you can repeat to yourself over and over again.
 It can help reassure you how you see life and live life to the fullest.